 THE INSTITUTION'S SCORE

-GENUINE PARTS scored 30 out of a possible 30 points on our test to measure the adequacy of a credit union's capital, beating the national average of 15.26.
+GENUINE PARTS scored 30 out of a possible 30 points on our test to measure the adequacy of a credit union's capital, beating the national average of 15.65.

-GENUINE PARTS appears to be more resilient than its peers, with a capitalization ratio of 27.00 percent in our test, higher than the average for all credit unions, a sign that it's stronger than its peers.
+GENUINE PARTS had a capitalization ratio of 30.00 percent in our test, better than the average for all credit unions, a sign that it's stronger than its peers.